-Choosing a VPN service, people often face a trade-off between fast vs. safe.
-The AdGuard VPN protocol is a perfect blend of speed and security, so you don’t have to bear slow internet connection or make privacy sacrifices.
-Among other things, it disguises itself as regular traffic and it’s much harder to detect and block it.
+When choosing a VPN service, people often have to make a trade-off between fast vs. safe, but not in the case of the AdGuard VPN protocol.
+Now that it's a perfect blend of speed and security, you don’t have to bear slow Internet connection or make privacy sacrifices.
+Among other things, it disguises itself as regular traffic that's hard to detect or block.

 4. Fastest locations

-Another feature that makes AdGuard VPN stand out from the crowd is that you can select a location based on its ping.
+Another stand-out feature of AdGuard VPN is that you can select a location based on its ping.
 In a nutshell, ping is the time it takes the data packet sent from your computer to reach the server and return.
 When in doubt, use a rule of thumb: the lower the ping, the closer the server, the higher its speed.
 We are constantly expanding the number of locations so that you can choose from a variety.

-With desktop apps and browser extensions this goes without saying — there’s rarely any conflicts between apps, save for antiviruses and other similarly oriented software.
+With desktop apps and browser extensions, this goes without saying — there are rarely any conflicts between apps, save for antiviruses and other similarly oriented software.

-With mobile devices, on the other hand, it’s not that simple.
-In the vast majority of cases, two VPN-based apps will not work together, just because certain OS-induced limitations exist that prevent that from happening, both on Android and iOS.
+With mobile devices, hovewer, it’s not that simple.
+In the vast majority of cases, two VPN-based apps will not work together.
+Both in Android and iOS, there are limitations that prevent it.

-However, we managed to find a solution to befriend AdGuard VPN and AdGuard ad blocker.
-When you have both AdGuard apps installed on one device simultaneously, they will automatically become compatible without any input required from you.
+However, we managed to find a solution to befriend AdGuard VPN and AdGuard Ad Blocker.
+If you have both AdGuard apps installed on one device, they automatically become compatible without any input required from you.
 This is a unique opportunity to take advantage of two sets of features, which you would normally have to choose between.